StreisandEffect/streisand/documentation/testing.md

    `streisand-client` virtual machine with:

        VAGRANT_VAGRANTFILE=Vagrantfile.remotetest vagrant up
-6. If you have already created the client virtual machine and wish to re-run the client test playbooks then re-provision the client machine with:
+4. To re-run the Streisand playbooks, the virtual machines can be re-provisioned
+   with:

        VAGRANT_VAGRANTFILE=Vagrantfile.remotetest vagrant up --provision